Wild horses facing removal in a North Dakota national park just got another strong ally: Congress

 The horses' origins include Native American tribes, area ranches and domestic stallions introduced to the park from the late 1970s through the 1990s, said Castle McLaughlin, who researched the horses as a graduate student while working for the Park Service in North Dakota in the 1980s.

-“They really are sort of living history because they reflect the kinds of horses people in North Dakota, both Native and non-Native, had over the last 150 years,” she said.
+“They really are sort of living history because they reflect the kinds of horses people in North Dakota, both Native and non-Native, had over the last 150 years,” said McLaughlin, who cheered state leaders' commitment to preserving the horses and said she is cautiously optimistic but still skeptical the Park Service will “do the right thing here.”

 The horses are often seen along the park's scenic road and hiking trails, thrilling visitors and photographers who happen upon them.